git-town/git-town/website/the-big-picture.md

-Git is an intentionally generic and low-level tool.
+Git is an intentionally generic tool.
 It is designed to support many different ways of using it equally well.
 It is a really wonderful *foundation* for flexible and robust source code management.